theVolary/feather/featherdoc/docs/communication.md

  - `connection` (tells an already subscribed client that another client has connected to the channel)
  - `subscribe` (tells a client when its own subscribtion has been made successfully)
  - `disconnection` (tells a client that another client has disconnected from the channel)
+ - `error` (sent back to the client that originated the message; the `data` property of the return object contains the error message.)

 ### Channel Groups and Invitations ###
 Now how about some more complex scenarios?
 For example, what if you wanted to limit the message propagation to only send to clients that are connected from the same page or base URL?
 Or how about if you wanted to allow two or more clients to communicate in private amongst themselves?